-Personal values reflect all these things.
-Personal values include: creativity, enthusiasm, humility, and personal fulfillment.
+So, Personal values reflect all these things. also, Personal values include creativity, enthusiasm, humility, and personal fulfillment.

-Most of the employees come from different backgrounds.
-The organization has different expectations regarding work climate, growth, wage opportunities, etc.
+Also, Most of the employees come from different backgrounds and The organization has different expectations regarding work climate, growth, wage opportunities, etc.

-This is a very powerful factor.
 This affects the efficiency as well as productivity of employees.
-Exerts a strong influence on success or failure. organizational change.
+Hence it Exerts a strong influence on success or failure. organizational change.

 The motivation level of employees depends on many other factors such as what is the organizational culture, values, remuneration, management practices, etc.